 There is very little risk involved with having your blood taken.
 Veins and arteries vary in size, so it may be harder to take a blood sample from one person than another.

 Other slight risks from having blood drawn may include:

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)

 Brummel-Ziedins K. Mann KG.
 Molecular basis of blood coagulation.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 128.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 128.

 Levi M. Disseminated intravascular coagulation.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 128.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 128.

 Schafer AI.
 Hemorrhagic disorders: Disseminated intravascular coagulation, liver failure, and vitamin K deficiency.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 178.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 178.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-